aws-samples/redshift-application-api/README.md

 ## Outline
 ## Questions and contact

-Adding a new line for code commit.

-For questions on AWS Bookstore Demo App, or to contact the team, please leave a comment on GitHub.
+For questions on Redshift application API, or to contact the team, please leave a comment on GitHub.